christofluethi/docklands/docker-techtalk/chdir/README.md

-# Docker Layers

-Whats to output of the docker build process?
+# Whats to output of the docker build process?
 <details>
     <summary>Solution</summary>